13 Music Idioms

 Fiddle while Rome burns

-When someone is doing something unimportant when there is an important issue at hand they should be dealing with, we can say that they fiddle while Rome burns.
+When someone is attending to an unimportant matter while an important issue is at hand, we can say that they are fiddling while Rome burns.

 - You can’t just go on holiday while grandma is sick in the hospital.
 It’s like fiddling while Rome burns.